tablelandnetwork/rigs/README.md

 2. Checks to ensure that a deployment doesn't already exist for the target network.
 3. Generates the URI template components.
 See the `getURITemplate` method from [`helpers/uris.ts`](./ethereum/helpers/uris.ts) for more details.
 4. Generated the contract metadata URI.
 See the `getContractURI` method from [`helpers/uris.ts`](./ethereum/helpers/uris.ts) for more details.
 5. Deploys an OpenZeppelin [PaymentSplitter.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/finance/PaymentSplitter.sol) with the share holders specified in the [Hardhat config file](./ethereum/hardhat.config.ts).
-The address of this contract is used with ERC2981 NFT Royalty Standard and in the [contract-level metadata](https://docs.opensea.io/docs/contract-level-metadata) to ensure maximum marketplace compatability.
+The address of this contract is used with ERC2981 NFT Royalty Standard and in the [contract-level metadata](https://docs.opensea.io/docs/contract-level-metadata) to ensure maximum marketplace compatibility.
 6. Creates a Tableland table to store [contract-level metadata](https://docs.opensea.io/docs/contract-level-metadata) and writes values specified in the [Hardhat config file](./ethereum/hardhat.config.ts) and from prior steps.
 7. Builds the allowlist and waitlist merkle trees and checks that the allowlist size doesn't exceed the max supply and that the waitlist is the expected size (as specified in [Hardhat config file](./ethereum/hardhat.config.ts)).
 8. Creates a Tableland table for the allowlist and waitlist and writes a row for each unique address with columns corresponding to allocations from each list.